afloresep/DSA/README.md

-Repo to upload leetcode problems
+Repo to upload leetcode problems and different DSA exercises